woai3c/self-learning-english/docs/qa/interview.md

 ## Do you prefer individual action or teamwork?

 You know, I'm comfortable with both.
 Whether it's working solo or as part of a team, what matters is getting the job done well.
-I'm pretty good at working independently when needed, but I also really enjoy collaborating with others.
+I'm pretty good at working independently when needed, but I also enjoy collaborating with others.
 Actually, I find that teamwork often leads to better results because everyone brings different perspectives and skills to the table.

 <details>
 <summary>查看中文</summary>